Cosana Eram, Director

 Students study images and voices of women from medieval times to the present.
 The course includes an analysis of "la condition feminine" in the French literary and cultural context with a focus on authors that include Marie de France, Louis Labe, Mme de Lafayette, George Sand, Colette, Wittig, Nemirovsky and others.
 The course is in French.
 Prerequisite: FREN 025 with a "C-" or better or permission of the instructor.
 It is occasionally offered in English as FREN 051.
 May be repeated with permission of the instructor.
 (GEND)

 HIST 041.
-The Problem with Latin America.
+Modern Latin America.
 4 Units.

 HIST 065.
 Women and War.
 4 Units.